Section 7702 Changes in 2021?

 This test requires that total life insurance premiums paid never exceed the recommended premium level at that time.
 The minimum statutory interest rate used to calculate the guideline single premium is 6%.

-Changes to Section 7702 and its Effect on Life Insurance
+Changes to Section 7702 in 2021 and its Effect on Life Insurance

 As interest rates continuously go down, so do the investment’s earnings.
 This low-interest rate environment had caused economic problems, especially in the insurance industry.
 Life insurance companies earn through investing in corporate bonds, mortgages, and equities.
 The government lowered the interest rate assumptions in response to the country’s low-interest rates.
 These amendments will help life insurance companies continue providing guaranteed life insurance products to consumers.